 The cervix (neck of the womb) is part of the female reproductive system.
 Cancer of the cervix (cervical cancer) is diagnosed in about 180 Victorian women each year.
 These cases are almost always linked to infection with the human papillomavirus (HPV).

-Cervical cells pass through a series of changes (dysplasia) before they become cancerous and Pap tests are able to detect most of these changes.
-In Australia, regular Pap tests (also known as Pap smears) prevent about 1,200 women each year from being diagnosed with cervical cancer.
-Most women who develop cervical cancer have either never had a Pap test or did not have them regularly in the 10 years before diagnosis.
+Cervical cells pass through a series of changes (dysplasia) before they become cancerous and Cervical Screening Tests are able to detect most of these changes.
+In Australia, regular Cervical Screening Tests (replaces Pap smears) prevent about 1,200 women each year from being diagnosed with cervical cancer.
+Most women who develop cervical cancer have either never had a Cervical Screening Test or did not have them regularly in the 10 years before diagnosis.

-Even if you feel perfectly healthy, if you are a woman aged between 18 and 70 years (who has ever been sexually active), you should have a Pap test regularly every two years to check for changes in cervical cells.
-Currently, the Pap test is the best protection against cervical cancer for women who have been sexually active.
+Even if you feel perfectly healthy, if you are a woman aged between 25 and 74 years, you should have a Cervical Screening Test regularly every five years to check for changes in cervical cells.
+The Cervical Screening Test is expected to protect up to 30% more people from cervical cancer than the Pap test.

 Function of the cervix